calaldees/teachingWorkshops/teacherTraining/ks5.md

 * Why is a teacher taking exams not common ongoing practice?
 * On an application for teacher training, why is passing the GCSE in May/June-Session not a requirement?

 Proposal for future years.
-This uni registering a center to enter candidates
+This uni registering a center to enter candidates.

 Time